SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

      * `AddCredHubClient(Configuration, logFactory)` to make the `CredHubClient` available through dependency injection.
   * Modified the `Configure()` method to `.UseCloudFoundryActuators()`.
 * `HomeController.cs`:
-  * The constructor uses dependency injection-provided `CredHubOptions` to create its own `CredHubClient` by using mTLS authentication (or UAA if you alter the configuration).
+  * The constructor uses dependency injection-provided `CredHubOptions` to create its own `CredHubClient`.
   * `Index` writes a new `Guid` as a `PasswordCredential` and then deletes it and returns the results in a view.
   * `Injected` has CredHub generate a new `PasswordCredential`and then deletes it and returns the results in a view.
   * `Interpolate` writes the `JsonCredential` expected by our manually created `VCAP_SERVICES` and then uses CredHub's Interpolate endpoint to replace the `credhub-ref` with the credentials.